 Philanthropy and Reconciliation

 The Lawson Foundation is committed to supporting and advancing the work of reconciliation between Canada’s Indigenous and non-Indigenous peoples.
 We see this work as continuous journey and not a destination or goal to be achieved.
-As we walk the path of reconciliation and decolonization, we are learners and listeners first.
+As we walk the path of reconciliation, we are learners and listeners first.

 Our journey is grounded in the recommendations of the Truth and Reconciliation Commission of Canada.
 Along with a number of other philanthropic foundations and grant-makers, we have also signed the Philanthropic Community’s Declaration of Action, signalling our commitment to ensuring that positive action on reconciliation continues through our philanthropy and related work.